Your safety is taken seriously in the University Residence Halls. We use a variety of systems and campus resources to protect our residents.

 University Housing uses an email and text message system very similar to WiscAlerts to notify residents of situations that represent a threat to safety or an unplanned change in service.
 All University Housing residents are automatically enrolled in this service during their time living in the residence halls.
 For more information, visit our Housing Alerts page.

 A community has strength when members stand up against bias and hurtful behavior.
-If you experience or witness behavior motivated by prejudice or insensitivity around race, ethnicity, national origin, immigrant status, religious beliefs, gender, sexual orientation, age, gender expression, ability, political affiliation or any other physical or cultural characteristics, we urge you to contact our University Residence Halls staff.
+If you experience or witness behavior motivated by prejudice or insensitivity around race, ethnicity, national origin, immigrant status, religious beliefs, gender, sexual orientation, age, gender expression, ability, political affiliation or any other physical or cultural characteristics, we urge you to contact our University Residence Halls staff or report the bias here.
 For more information on reporting bias, visit our Inclusive Communities page.

 Protect Yourself and Your Belongings: